 A bandage contact lens will be placed to facilitate healing and reduce discomfort.
 Your eye doctor will prescribe topical antibiotics and anti-inflammatory drops accordingly.

-Visit an eye clinic If you are undergoing a keratoconus condition.
+Visit an eye clinic if you are undergoing keratoconus treatment.
 Visit us at Ebsaar Eye Surgery Center to obtain the cross-linking treatment with the non-invasive C3-R methods.
 The process uses eye drops containing riboflavin (vitamin B2) and UV light to strengthen the corneal region’s collagen fibers.
 Contact us now for an appointment and get your eyes checked with the latest optical instruments to evolve the degree of your keratoconus condition.
 Our ophthalmologist team will provide you with the best recommendations and treatment modes, ensuring the optimal safety for your vision.